TIGRLab/tigrlab.github.io/members/index.md

         <a href="/images/kevin_witczak.jpg"><img src="/images/kevin_witczak.jpg"></a>
 </figure>

-Witczak joined the lab in June and works to improve the lab’s compute cluster and general data processing resources.
+Witczak joined the lab in June of 2018 and works to improve the lab’s compute cluster and general data processing resources.
 His specific focus in the lab has been on the development of reproducible software systems and high performance computing.
 He maintains and develops programming scripts, troubleshoots computing issues, and is involved with tracking inventory and maintaining the lab’s computers.